-- Say goodbye to the burden of managing hundreds of system services for the Proxy Minion processes. - You can run it locally, on your own computer. - Python programming made a breeze might go well with the ISalt package. - Integrates easily with your existing Salt environment (if you have), by installing the package on your Salt Master. - Can continue to leverage the event-driven automation and orchestration methodologies. - REST API, see also Using the Salt REST API documentation. - By sending events to a Salt Master, you are able to implement whatever auditing you need (e.g., what command was executed by who and when, etc.). - Benefit from inheriting all the native Salt features and integrations contributed by thousands of users, and tested in hundreds of different environments, over almost a decade of development.
+- Say goodbye to the burden of managing hundreds of system services for the Proxy Minion processes. - Reuse your existing extension modules, templates, Pillars, States, etc., you may have already developed in your environment, transparently. - You can run it locally, on your own computer. - Python programming made a breeze might go well with the ISalt package. - Integrates easily with your existing Salt environment (if you have), by installing the package on your Salt Master. - Can continue to leverage the event-driven automation and orchestration methodologies. - Can continue using any of the usual targeting mechanisms. - REST API, see also the Salt REST API documentation. - By sending events to a Salt Master, you are able to implement whatever auditing you need (e.g., what command was executed by who and when, etc.). - Benefit from inheriting all the native Salt features and integrations contributed by thousands of users, and tested in hundreds of different environments, over almost a decade of development.